 Every integration supports a part of your business, so as testing begins, you need to plan realistic business scenarios.
-Example: if you are working with inventory items, you may have scenarios where an order could be partially fulfilled, canceled, etc.
+For example: if you are working with inventory items, you may have scenarios where an order could be partially fulfilled, cancelled, etc.

 An integration process should be strong enough to handle unexpected errors.
 You cannot stop an entire integration process because one transaction didn’t have a specific structure.
 You need to plan for the unexpected during the integration process.